35 Birds That Nest On The Ground: Fascinating Species!

 Grasshopper Sparrow

-Grasshopper sparrows lay their eggs on the ground and rely on concealment for protection.
+Grasshopper sparrows (Ammodramus savannarum) lay their eggs on the ground and rely on concealment for protection.
 They build a nest of grasses, leaves, twigs and bark lined with feathers or fur in order to protect themselves from predators.
 Grasshopper sparrows typically breed between April and June depending on the location of where they live.

 Common Yellowthroat